Jay Olson, M.Sc. is a doctoral researcher at McGill University.

-People have unconscious decision-making strategies that they can access through subtle muscle movements.
+People have unconscious decision-making strategies accessible through subtle muscle movements.

-In progress: Can bright light exposure reduce shift work fatigue on a large scale?
+In progress: Bright light exposure might reduce shift work fatigue on a large scale.

 Upcoming public lectures: